Thyodas/rtype/docs/install/contents_list.md

-\page install_parent_page Install Documentation
+\page install_parent_page Installation

-This is the main page for all installation-related documentation.
+This is the main page for all Installation related pages.

 Subpages:
 - \subpage install_readme